 8. Remove Customizations

-If you’ve done any aftermarket customizing to your vehicle, it’s a good idea to remove the kits.
+If you’ve done any aftermarket customization to your vehicle, an auto shipping tip would be to remove the kits.

 Things like spoilers or undercarriage lights may be damaged in the on and off-loading of your vehicle or simply not fit in the space.
 This is especially true for an enclosed car trailer as any external add-ons may increase the size past the forecasted allowance.